 The first thing you will notice is just how much faster the pace of play is online.

 In a live game, there is talking, as well as time spent sizing up the other players.
 The deal, the grabbing and pushing in of chips, it of that also takes time in a land-based poker room.

-This isn't case when playing online poker.
+This isn't the case when playing online poker.
 At least not to the same extent.
-Everything happens faster online, and the talking with and studying of opponents is negligible.
+Everything happens faster online, and the amount of talking with and studying of opponents is negligible.